LukeGrahamLandry/blockgame/devlog.md

 - Why doesn't `{ ...Math, pi: Math.PI }` work?
 Is Math not a real object somehow>?
 Manually assigning individual fields works.
 - Need to figure out how to use js object prototypes.
 I want my math object to forward to the js one, so I don't need to define everything (both languages have floor, sin, cos, etc).
 But maybe it's better to do it manually, so I have a hard error for things I didn't test yet.
 - Should cleverly only include the parts of my little runtime thingy that are actually used by the program.

-Should have a debug mode that inserts checks like only doing arithmetic on numbers, no undefined argument values, etc.

 There's something wierd with the library I'm using.
 The last statement in a block isn't in the main Vec of statements.
 I guess it's a type safety thing because only some statements (jumps) are allowed to be terminators, and they can't appear in the middle of a block.